Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

    Create a file ending with '.sh' (_touch launch.sh_), copy and paste the code below.
 If required, assign required permissions (chmod 755 launch.sh).

-   > **Important**: If you run the hook outside a screen session, it will terminate as soon as you disconnect from thr terminal.

-   Although not really being an issue, it is recommended to not run the script as root.
+   > **Important**: If you run the hook outside a screen session, it will terminate as soon as you disconnect from the terminal.
+Also, although it not really being an issue, it is recommended not to run the script as root user.

    ```
    @echo off